 It tries to push gun shooters into the next level of reality.
 It’s up to you, to up your game.
 The shoe is on the other foot now, but does it leave some laces untied?
 The message is “you will be fighting unarmed.
 Learn how,” which is fine.
 But the subtle message we are frequently flashed with is, “You are hand fighting, you are armed.
 You eventually draw your gun.”
 The message seems to promote a lot of pulling your pistol in unarmed fights.
-Watch out., You may know better, but art imitates life, life imitates art.
+Watch out.
+You may know better, but art imitates life, life imitates art.
 Seeing a preponderance of these kinds of photos and samples could be a mental (and legal) problem.
 And where is the real finish to the fight?

 Think about them – the photos in many gun magazines or a lot of those youtube instructional videos you see.
 What I see, and hear about from gun mags, internet videos and international seminar attendees, is an unarmed man attacks and you maneuver, squirm, push, pull, pin or pass his arms to draw your gun and bam.
-Exercise ended.
+Exercise ended, huh?
 Severely wounded or dead, Mister Unarmed guy drops on the ground, and unless you’re James Bond with a license to kill, your work there is done.
 No legal probs, huh?
 You won, 007?
 Is this the message?
-Are you a "Double-O?"
-You shot an unarmed man and now all the ugly "after" of the "before, during and after" begins.
+Are you a “Double-O?”
+You shot an unarmed man and now all the ugly “after” of the “before, during and after” begins.

 I have worked many shootings and subsequent murders through the decades as a police investigator.
 I’ve attended dozens of schools on this subject.
 I’ve also been “taken to school” by vet prosecutors and vet criminal defense attorneys.
 When we investigate, indict and move to prosecution, (no matter what country the process is in) I learned the cracks, the elements, the loopholes and yes, the distortions that can exist in each case.
 The simple becomes complex.
 The small, big.
 The big, small.
 Shooting someone is a rollercoaster ride.
 While there are some whacky results in whacky cases, what I am about to line out are overall, acceptable standards and advice.

 Some might call it, “gun arm grappling,” as I have too.
-The topic is about messing with an opponent’s arms to draw your gun and, or stop him from drawing his gun, or knife maybe.
+The topic is about clearing an opponent’s arms to draw your gun and, or stop him from drawing his gun, (or knife maybe?).
 This sort of close-up “struggle-draw-shoot” is indeed new to a lot of gun range people, because they never do it.
 Oh, they probably have seen it these days in the media, but they don’t do the work.
-It’s an “athletic endeavor,” but unlike normal athletics.
+It’s an “athletic endeavor,” but quite unlike normal athletics.
 Fighting is not golf or tennis, maybe a bit like football, rugby or Australian “Footie.”
 Certainly more like MMA.
 It’s rough.
 It’s tumble.
 People can and do get hurt in training.
 The vast majority of gun owners in the USA and other countries don’t and won’t study MMA, least of all MMA with pistols.
 Most won’t exercise at all.
 But the messy problem happens to gun people.
 Where does this stress draw fit in the bigger situational picture of shooting?

 “Draw/Don’t Draw” is one step in the process.
 Here are the other steps, as I teach them-